-Non-alcoholic steatohepatitis (NASH) is a progressive disease that takes years to develop in humans and involves an intricate interplay of multiple liver cell types, impaired liver functionality, and disrupted signaling.
+Non-alcoholic steatohepatitis (MASH, formerly NASH) is a progressive disease that takes years to develop in humans and involves an intricate interplay of multiple liver cell types, impaired liver functionality, and disrupted signaling.

-InSphero Senior Application Scientist Dr. Sue Grepper presents a versatile platform for screening and testing NASH therapies using pathophysiologically relevant, disease-tunable 3D in vitro human models.
+InSphero Senior Application Scientist Dr. Sue Grepper presents a versatile platform for screening and testing MASH therapies using pathophysiologically relevant, disease-tunable 3D in vitro human models.

 You will learn how our models can be applied to:

-- Recapitulate hallmarks of NASH pathology, such as fatty liver, inflammation and fibrosis
+- Recapitulate hallmarks of MASH pathology, such as fatty liver, inflammation and fibrosis

-- Assess compound and treatment effects on NASH with scalable, quantitative endpoints
+- Assess compound and treatment effects on MASH with scalable, quantitative endpoints

 - Confirm perturbation of key pathways involved in disease progression